 UFT Jenkins Integration

-In order to ensure the new builds did not introduce any new issues, automated functional and regression tests should be executed.
+To ensure the new builds did not introduce any new issues, automated functional and regression tests should be executed.
 Jenkins can trigger the executions once the tests are integrated.
-HPE provides HP Application Automation Tools Plugin to integrate with different CI server.
+HPE provides HP Application Automation Tools Plugin to integrate with different CI servers.
 HP Application Automation Tools plugin integrates HPE products with Jenkins.
 Using the plugin, you can create and use virtual services, run Performance Center or LoadRunner performance tests, run UFT functional tests, run tests in your lab, and run tests on mobile devices.
 This plugin also lets you upload test results to ALM.
 In addition, ALM Octane users can track and trigger Jenkins pipelines from within the ALM Octane user interface.

 UFT Jenkins Setup

 Setup Jenkins Server – I assume you have already a Jenkins server setup.
 If not, you can find all the necessary details here.